-- The wagtailmenus.models.menus.MenuFromRootPage class was removed. - The init() method of wagtailmenus.models.menus.ChildrenMenu no longer accepts a root_page keyword argument.
+- \bullet The wagtailmenus.models.menus.MenuFromRootPage class was removed. - The init() method of wagtailmenus.models.menus.ChildrenMenu no longer accepts a root_page keyword argument.
 The parent page should be passed using the parent_page keyword instead. - The root_page attribute has been removed from the wagtailmenus.models.menus.ChildrenMenu class.
-Use the parent_page attribute instead.

-- The sub_menu template tag no longer accepts a stop_at_this_level keyword argument. - The get_sub_menu_items_for_page() and prime_menu_items() methods have been removed from wagtailmenus.templatetags.menu tags. - The get_attrs_from_context() method has been removed from wagtailmenus.utils.misc. - The get_template_names() and get_sub_menu_template_names() methods have been removed from wagtailmenus.utils.template and the redundant wagtailmenus.utils.template module removed.
+Use the parent_page attribute instead. - The sub_menu template tag no longer accepts a stop_at_this_level keyword argument. - The get_sub_menu_items_for_page() and prime_menu_items() methods have been removed from wagtailmenus.templatetags.menu_tags. - The get attrs from context() method has been removed from wagtailmenus.utils.misc. - The get_template_names() and get_sub_menu_template_names() methods have been removed from wagtailmenus.utils.template and the redundant wagtailmenus.utils.template module removed.